ZombieTaco/DiscordAccountbridge/README.md

 You can send messages with your main account, and have the message repeated from another account in another server

-When sending messages, your UserBot will delete your discod message and send the message to your desired channel
+When sending messages, your User"Bot" will delete your discord message and send the message to your desired channel, replacing it with the webhook variant.

 ---

 `npm install discord.js`